SAT Score Percentiles – Your Ultimate Guide

 The data mentioned below provides you with the information about what composite score you need to bag to hit a certain percentile range.
 The inferences from the data will help you prepare a scheduled study plan and help you prioritize.

 The College Board releases data about the composite score and simultaneous percentile ranges.
-Though this data changes slightly from year to year, we will provide you with the latest information to provide you an estimate.
+Though this data changes slightly from year to year, we will provide you with the latest information to provide you with an estimate.

 Table – Percentile Range for Composite Scores